The Logistics of Listing Distribution

-The most important fact you need to know about listing distribution with Stellar MLS is that brokers decide if they want to syndicate their listings, and brokers also choose which third-party websites may display their listings.
+The most important fact you need to know about listing distribution with Stellar MLS is that brokers decide if they want to distribute their listings, and brokers also choose which third-party websites may display their listings.

 We understand that listings are our customers' most important asset.
 That is why we not only protect all listings, but we enable our brokers, in partnership with their agents, to send their listings exactly where they want, whether that's to their websites or to third-party portals.

 No matter how you want to manage your listings, Stellar MLS is here to help you get the exposure you and your sellers prefer!

 Listing Distribution, as the name suggests, is the syndication of listings to consumer search websites (often called portals).
 At Stellar MLS, this distribution occurs via a data feed from the MLS system that brokers control.